-The goal of synthesis is to find, given a goal formula φ , an arrow update model (U, o) that makes φ true.
+The goal of synthesis is to find, given a goal formula $\varphi$ , an arrow update (i.e., pointed arrow update model) (U, o) that makes $\varphi$ true.
 There are at least three ways in which we could interpret this goal, however.